 What makes it 'stand out' from other top ski resorts is the unrivaled choice of runs, super efficient lift system, attentive maintenance of the ski area & simply breathtaking setting.

-The skiing is unrivaled and what sets it apart from other top ski resorts is the choice of runs, super efficient lift system and maintenance of the ski area.
-This allows you to get around the mountain quickly and easily and it is possible to ski all 3 valleys in a morning and then break for a hearty mountain lunch.
-Guests return year after year to enjoy the ski slopes.
+This allows you to explore the mountain quickly and easily and it is possible to ski all 3 valleys in a morning and then break for a hearty mountain lunch.
+Guests return year after year to enjoy the ski slopes from gentle to gnarly!

-For first timers to Meribel here is a little taste of what the skiing has to offer.
+Here is a little taste of what the skiing has to offer.......

-It is worth remembering that Meribel probably has the most extensive artificial snow making system in Europe if not the world and the skiing goes up to 3200 meters in the three valleys.
-It is therefore as snow sure as you can get and in 2006-2007 Meribel tripled its snow making capacity, which meant we have enjoyed good skiing all winter long.
+Meribel is well-known for having one of the most extensive artificial snow making systems in Europe if not the world and the skiing goes up to 3200 meters in the three valleys.
+It is therefore as snow sure as you can get and in recent years Meribel has tripled its snow making capacity, which meant we have enjoyed good skiing all winter long.
 Since then we have had some superb seasons for consistent snowfalls and some of the coldest recorded temperatures since the 1950’s.

 You have plenty to look forward to.
 Here's to another bumper season.

 Beginner Ski Routes

 Easy gentle slopes

 For beginners there are the wide open and gentle green runs of the Meribel Altiport.
 The runs are tree lined and it is a very picturesque backdrop for learning to ski.
 It is also a great spot for a picnic or there are restaurants on the piste to give you a break.
 You can also take a nice trip in the bubble to Courchevel 1850 and enjoy an extensive choice of green runs, again tree lined and with plenty of vin chaud stops.